shikharmittal04/echo21/docs/detexp.rst

 Choosing a different SFRD model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Until now we have been working with physically-motivated SFRD models, which is why we had ``'phy'`` for ``type`` in the SFRD dictionary.
-Let us now implement empirically-motivated SFRD model.
+Let us now implement an empirically-motivated SFRD model.
 For this you simply need to set your type as ``'emp'`` and choose the :math:`a` parameter.
 See my paper for the definition.

 .. code:: python